sbodenstein/personal_website/content/post/alphazero/index.md

 ## The Problem

-The AlphaZero algorithm learns to play two-player [perfect information](https://en.wikipedia.org/wiki/Perfect_information) games like Chess, Go or Tic-Tac-Toe.
+The AlphaZero algorithm learns to play two-player zero-sum [perfect information](https://en.wikipedia.org/wiki/Perfect_information) games like Chess, Go or Tic-Tac-Toe.
 Before jumping straight into how AlphaZero learns to play these games, it is important to understand why they are so hard.

 To make this discussion more concrete, I will use Python game implementations from [DeepMind OpenSpiel](https://github.com/deepmind/open_spiel).
+Games can have a result of either a win, draw or loss, represented as $z=\\{1,0,-1\\}$.
+If the game result is $z$ for player 1, then it is $-z$ for player 2, a simple property of the games being zero-sum.
 As an example for using OpenSpiel, let us try answer a highly non-trivial question about chess: if both players take random moves, what proportion of games are drawn?

 ```python
 import random